-In my humble opinion this is when the greatest mafiosi, mobsters, and racketeers operated and when the greatest of rackets existed.
-It was the “perfect storm” of tremendous poverty, inferior penal laws on the books, a lax and ignorant law enforcement, and when the most lucrative opportunities existed in a young fledgling America that created the ideal atmosphere for the underworld to flourish…and flourish the did, to the point that many in law enforcement and our nation’s capitol viewed and feared the Mafia as a competing “second government” operating parallel to those in Washington, D.C., weaving deeply into the very fabric of legitimate upper society itself.
+Our viewpoint is that the mob’s Golden Era is when the greatest mafiosi, mobsters, and racketeers operated and when the greatest of rackets existed.
+It was the perfect storm of tremendous poverty, inferior penal laws on the books, a lax and ignorant law enforcement, and when the most lucrative opportunities existed in a young, fledgling America.
+This combination created the ideal atmosphere for the underworld to flourish.
+And flourish they did – to the point that many in law enforcement and our nation’s capitol viewed and feared the Mafia as a competing “second government” operating parallel to those in Washington, D.C., weaving itself deeply into the very fabric of legitimate upper society itself.

-Additionally, the low quality of potential street guy out there today, generally speaking, is a completely different breed of individual as well.
-With few coming from the abject poverty that spawned their original “need” and determination, the players involved today, and the situation as currently exists on the street does not lend itself to the cohesive, strict Roman legion-like dedication and adherence to the rules of Cosa Nostra as it once did…and the results of that are clearly evident.
+Additionally, the low-quality of potential street guy out there today, generally speaking, is a completely different breed of individual as well.
+With few coming from the abject poverty that spawned their original “need” and determination, the players involved today, and the situation as currently exists on the street do not lend itself to the cohesive, strict Roman legion-like dedication and adherence to the rules of Cosa Nostra as it once did.
+And the results of that are clearly evident.

-Disclaimer: As for my own personal moral compass, I do not, nor will I ever, write about current active “reputed” mob figures.
-I do not put guys on front street.
-That to me is the same as being an informer.
-Once a guy is long retired or passes, and I’ve made sure that my words cannot hurt him or anybody else still living, only then will I feel free to write his biography as I’ve known it accordingly…but not until then!
+Side note: I don’t write about current “reputed” mob figures.
+I don’t put guys on front street.
+That’s not my way.
+To me, that’s the same as being a rat – I just wasn’t brought up that way.
+Only after a guy has passed on or is long retired, and I know that my words cannot hurt him or others still living, will I then write his biography as I’ve known it accordingly.
+But not until then!

-Lisa is a journalist with over 30 years of experience in print and digital media, public relations, and marketing and holds a B.A. in Marketing Communications.
+Lisa is a journalist with over 30 years of experience in print and digital media, public relations, and marketing.
+She has been published in Gang Land News and holds a B.A. in Marketing Communications.

 You can contact The Other Guy or Lisa Babick via our email at email@example.com.
 All emails are kept confidential.